• Main Website

 Ambius Employee wellness, Indoor Plants, mental health, plants Leave a Comment

 Did you know that October is Mental Health Awareness Month in South Africa?
-In light of that, we decided to look at the connection between plants and mental health.
+While this month highlights the importance of mental health, it’s important to consider mental health issues throughout the entire year.
+In light of this, we decided to explore the connection between plants and mental health.

-At Ambius, we really believe that being surrounded by plants improves mental health.
-But before we go any further, here’s a gentle disclaimer: mental health issues are a serious topic that are best navigated with the help of a mental health professional.
+At Ambius, we strongly believe that surrounding oneself with plants improves mental health.
+Before proceeding further, here’s a gentle disclaimer: mental health issues are a serious topic that require guidance from a mental health professional.

 Mental health problems